 There are many positive factors when it comes to owning a home that relies on private well water.
-In fact, if you find yourself in this position, it may come to no surprise that your home’s well requires little maintenance from year to year.
-So, if you’re relishing in the fact that this low maintenance feature is fitting to your lifestyle (and overall budget), you may not have had it inspected recently.
+In fact, if you find yourself in this position, it may come as no surprise that your home’s well requires little maintenance from year to year.
+So, if you’re relishing the fact that this low-maintenance feature is fitting to your lifestyle (and overall budget), you may not have had it inspected recently.

 If you notice a change in your water quality or pressure, it is important that you don’t wait to have your well inspected, this could mean you have severe pump problems, or worse, could face health issues from contaminated water.

 Not quite sure when to call the well pump repair professionals?
 Don’t stress.
 Here are the top five signs that you need to immediately repair your well pump:

 - Sand or sediment in your water

 - Low water pressure

 Let us break down the above for you.